-According to a research by the Pukyong National University, Busan, Korea–The weeping fig was successful in lowering the concentration of CO2 from the air, thereby bumping up the oxygen levels by a considerable margin.
+According to research by the Pukyong National University, Busan, Korea–The weeping fig was successful in lowering the concentration of CO2 from the air, thereby bumping up the oxygen levels by a considerable margin.

 Botanical Name: Orchidaceae

-The lovely flowers of the plant will also make space more aesthetic.
+The lovely flowers of the plant will also make the space more aesthetic.
 Check out our article on growing orchids indoors here.

 7. Spider Plant

 Botanical Name: Chlorophytum comosum

 Though the spider plant is not the most oxygen-producing plant on the list, it earned its place here as it is one of the best plants to reduce stress and increase productivity, according to the University of Vermont.